-Someone had been shooting their gun for recreational purposes and wasn’t shooting responsibly or correctly.
+This nightmare for me began with a phone call from a police officer that told me my daughter was being flown to the hospital and that I needed to meet her because she was alone.
 After being hit, Dayla was flown to the nearest children’s hospital, where I was able to meet her, but I did not know what had happened.
 I was only given a few seconds to be with her before they had to rush her off to brain surgery.
 In those hours of waiting, I remember feeling helpless and confused and just praying that she would make it through the surgery so that I could be with her again.
 Finally a doctor came out to speak with me and told me that she had been hit by a bullet.
 When she spoke those words, I couldn’t fully comprehend what she had just told me.
 How does something like this happen?
 Just after finding out about the cause, I was told that Dayla made it through the surgery.
 I was escorted to her room, where she lay on life support, in a medically induced coma.
 Wires now were placed all over her head, where her beautiful curls once lay.
 I wasn’t allowed to touch or talk to my daughter because it would stimulate her brain too much.
 How is a mother not supposed to hold their child when they are hurting?
 Seconds, minutes, hours, then days passed when we were finally told that there was no brain activity.
 Only then was I allowed to talk to and touch my baby girl.

 On March 8, 2011, 4 years, 2 months, and 5 days old we made the decision to sign papers to end Dayla’s battle.
 Only then was I allowed to hold her for the last time.
 Because of one person’s irresponsible actions, my daughter paid the ultimate price.